shapesinc/api-examples/shape-slack/README.md

 1. Go to "Event Subscriptions" in your app's settings and enable events
 2. Add the Request URL where your server will receive events (e.g., https://your-api.example.com/slack/events)
 3. Under "Subscribe to bot events," add the `message.channels` event type
-   - This lets your bot receive all messages from public channels it's in without requiring mentions
+   - message.channels - This lets your bot receive all messages from public channels it's in without requiring mentions
+   - message.im - This lets your bot receive all messages from direct messages it's in without requiring mentions
+   - app_mention - Subscribe to only the message events that mention your app or bot

 ### Step 5: Install App to Workspace